johndfields/redisc/README.md

-# Redis Browser - Quick Start Guide
+# Redisc Browser - Quick Start Guide

 ## Overview
+Redisc - a tool for Redis discovery
 A terminal-based Redis key browser with support for SSH tunneling, pattern matching, and full CRUD operations.

 ## Installation